unovue/radix-vue/docs/content/meta/ComboboxInput.md

   },
   {
     'name': 'modelValue',
     'description': '<p>The controlled value of the filter.
-Can be binded-with with v-model.</p>\n', 'type': 'string',
+Can be binded with with v-model.</p>\n', 'type': 'string',
     'required': false
   }